dasarpai/old.dasarpai.github.io/_dsblog/2023-08-20-Paper-Pretrained-Language-Models-for-Text-Generation.md

 1. [Li2021b], Few-shot knowledge graph-to-text generation with pretrained language models.
 In Findings of ACL, 2021.
 1. [Li2021c], Knowledge-based review generation by coherence enhanced text planning.
 In SIGIR, 2021.
 1. [Lin2020], Pretraining multilingual neural machine translation by leveraging alignment information.
 In EMNLP, 2020.
-1. [Liu and Lapata, 2019], Text summarization with pretrained encoders.
+1. [Liu2019], Text summarization with pretrained encoders.
 In EMNLP, 2019.
 1. [Mager2020], GPT-too: A language-model-first approach for AMR-to-text generation.
 In ACL, 2020.
 1. [Peters2018], Deep contextualized word representations.
 In NAACL-HLT, 2018.
 1. [Qiu2020], Pre-trained models for natural language processing: A survey. arXiv preprint arXiv:2003.08271, 2020.